Nursery Fees

 • Have older siblings already attending Edenhurst Preparatory School.

-• Attend the nursery on a full-time basis.
+• 3 Years and over: attend the nursery on a full-time basis (5 days a week)

 Families can only access funded hours during specific set times to align with our specialist teaching provision and daily schedule.
 These sessions are: